 Perky is nice, but I would have rather been sassy.
-Like my two sassy gals.
+Like my two sassy gals and these Baked Eggs in a Basket.
 I love sassy.

 I’ve had several comments on this blog about the word “sassy”.
 Thankfully, they found the word as endearing as I do.
 Although, many have verbally pondered the meaning of sassy.

 So I thought I’d share my definition of sassy.
 According to the dictionary, sassy has several meanings, naughty and nice. (this makes me giggle)